 NOTE: All campsites designated as NPS campsites are assigned by the rangers of the National Park Service when permits are issued for trips during the peak of the season.
 Always check with park rangers about campsites before beginning a trip, and stick to your paddling schedule so that you arrive at your designated campsite before dark.
 The NPS offers primitive campsites, so be sure to bring along everything you will need, and protect it in drybags.
 Also, boaters on multi-day trips CANNOT camp at either Echo Park or Rainbow Park.

-There are at least ten commercial outfitters who are NPS-aproved vendors offering rentals, shuttles, guided trips and/or river information for Green River trips in Colorado.
+There are at least ten commercial outfitters who are NPS-aproved vendors offering rentals, shuttles, guided trips and/or river information for Green River trips in Colorado and Utah.

 If there is a single drawback to paddling Lodore Canyon, then that would have to be the popularity of the place.
 During the peak of the season the Green River attracts a lot of traffic, and below Echo Park that is enhanced by paddlers joining the Green River from the Yampa River.
 However, assuming you can get a permit, that is not a decent reason to avoid paddling Lodore Canyon.
 The majestic sandstone mountains, deep canyon walls, wildlife, and picturesque scenery all around, as well as great Class II to III whitewater rapids, make Lodore Canyon a favorite trip for many paddlers in canoes, kayaks and rafts.
 Be sure to take along at least one gallon of water per person per day for drinking and food preparation, as well as additional water for hygiene purposes.
 Pack a camera, because you are going to need it here!
 Unfortunately, the normal season is usually limited to April through October, but controlled releases from Flaming Gorge Reservoir (Utah) will allow trips in the normal off-season.
 Check with US Army Corps of Engineers at the lake, or contact the Lodore River Office for release information.